OpenVoiceOS/disable-msm-dummy-repo/README.md

     },
 ```

+Default skill list:
+- mycroft-pairing
+- mycroft-configuration

 # Disabling default skills

-If you want to keep the full msm functionality (marketplace installer skill), but not have default skills installed (except pairing and configuration)
+If you want to keep the full msm functionality (marketplace installer skill), but not have default skills installed (except backend skills)

 NOTE: this may lag behind official marketplace, open an Issue if we are due an update